What Is Worsted Weight Yarn?

 |Size 3 – DK weight yarn||12-14 wraps||5.5-6 sts/inch|

 |Size 4 – Worsted weight yarn||9-11 wraps||4-5 sts/inch|

 |Size 5 – Bulky weight yarn||7-8 wraps||3-3.75 sts/inch|

 |Size 6 – Super-bulky weight yarn||6 wraps or less||1.5-3 sts/inch|

 Worsted Weight Yarn Popularity

-According to our friends at Lion Brand, Yarnspirations and Berroco, worsted weight yarn is the most popular yarn for crocheters (knitting is close behind but their favorite yarn weight is DK also known as Double Knit weight).
+According to our friends at Lion Brand, Yarnspirations and Berroco, worsted weight yarn (sometimes also referred to as aran yarn) is the most popular yarn for crocheters (knitting is close behind but their favorite yarn weight is DK also known as Double Knit weight).
 According to Red Heart Yarns, their Red Heart Super Saver yarn, a worsted weight yarn, has been its best selling yarn for over 70 years!

 Where Did the Name “Worsted Weight” Come From?